BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-on-fire-with-the-truth.md

 </p>

 <p>
---TODO: rework this section because clearly not all of these are named after John von Neumann

-The list of things named after John von Neumann is sufficiently voluminous to warrant its own, straightforwardly-named, Wikipedia page: [List of things named after John von Neumann](https://en.wikipedia.org/wiki/List_of_things_named_after_John_von_Neumann).<br/>
+The list of things named after John von Neumann is sufficiently voluminous so as to warrant its own, straightforwardly-named, Wikipedia page: [List of things named after John von Neumann](https://en.wikipedia.org/wiki/List_of_things_named_after_John_von_Neumann).<br/>

 This is the list, which is still a subset of his total body of work⁴:<br/>
 Birkhoff–von Neumann algorithm<br/>